Chapter 31 Thursday, 0430 hours (4:30 AM)

 "The police are going to invade the zoo at seven this morning," said the techie.

-"I canít say Iím overly surprised," answered Evan, "Itís about time."
+"I cant say Im overly surprised, Frank," answered Evan, "Its about time."

-"You donít understand."
-The techie all but jumped up and down.
-"Theyíre coming armed to the teeth.
-Iíve been listening to their preparations.
-Theyíre scary.
-Theyíre coming first through the Wild Asia entrance.
-If thereís any resistance whatever, theyíll come through all the entrances shooting anything that moves, man or beast, they said."
-He took a quick gasp for breath.
-"Theyíve got the national guard.
+"You dont understand," continued Frank.
+"Theyre coming armed to the teeth.
+Ive been listening to their preparations.
+Theyre scary.
+Theyre coming first through the Wild Asia entrance.
+If theres any resistance whatever, theyll come through all the entrances shooting anything that moves, man or beast, they said.
+Theyve got the national guard.
 My god.
-Think what would happen if they hit one of the bomb barrels."
+Think what would happen if they hit one of the bomb barrels," he continued, stopping now to catch his breath.

 "What bomb barrels?" asked Brian.